U.S. industry shows some vigor, but housing soft

 Forecasting firm Macroeconomic Advisers estimates the brutal weather sliced off 1.4 percentage points from first-quarter gross domestic product and its end will boost second-quarter growth by 1.6 percentage points.

-Growth estimates for the first three months of this year range as low as a 0.6 percent annual rate, which would mark a sharp deceleration from the fourth-quarter's 2.6 percent pace.
+Growth estimates for the first three months of this year range as low as a 0.6 percent annual rate, which would mark a sharp deceleration from the fourth-quarter's 2.6 percent rate.

 While the rest of the economy is perking up, housing continues to struggle.
 A separate report from the Commerce Department showed housing starts failed to bounce back as strongly as expected from winter's doldrums.